Maximal subgroups of a family of iterated monodromy groups: Introduction

 Furthermore, in all known examples of finitely generated weakly branch, but not branch, groups with maximal subgroups only of finite index, these groups have maximal subgroups that are not normal; compare Remark~\ref{rem:normal} and \cites{FT, DNT}.
 Therefore it is also natural to ask if there exists a finitely generated weakly branch, but not branch, group with all maximal subgroups of finite index and normal.

-\textit{Organisation}. \cref{Section}{sec:pre} contains preliminary material on groups acting on the $m$-adic tree.
-In \cref{Section}{sec: length reduction}, we record some length reducing properties of generalised Basilica groups, and in \cref{Section}{sec: maximal subgroups} we prove \cref{Theorem}{thm main}.
+\textit{Organisation}. \cref{Section}{sec:pre} contains preliminary material on groups acting on the $m$-adic tree, and \cref{Section}{sec: basic properties} establishes basic properties of the groups $\mathfrak{K(v)}$, that is, we prove Theorem~\ref{thm:properties}.
+In \cref{Section}{sec: length reduction}, we record some length reducing properties of a large subfamily of the groups $\mathfrak{K(v)}$, and in \cref{Section}{sec: maximal subgroups} we prove \cref{Theorem}{thm main}.